Electroneutrality breakdown in nanopore arrays: Results and Discussion

 Another important design parameter is the dielectric constant of the membrane matrix.
 In Figure 4, we examine the influence of the membrane dielectric constant on the extent of electroneutrality breakdown.
 As the membrane dielectric constant decreases, the system moves closer towards electroneutrality in the pore.
 Again, the predictions from equations \ref{eq:eq1DMLR} and \ref{eq:eqEndEffects} seem to describe the data quite well within their respective realms of validity.

 A critical question remains to understand the influence of the aspect ratio on the extent of electroneutrality breakdown, the subject of Figure 5.
 Again observing equation \ref{eq:eq1DMLR}, for an isolated channel, the electroneutrality is enforced as $\log(L/R)\rightarrow\infty$.
 Therefore, the electroneutrality breakdown is only weakly affected by the length of the channel.
 As shown in Figure 5(b), we see only small shifts in the extent of electroneutrality breakdown with increasing channel length, $L$.
 Furthermore, the channels exhibit similar behavior with varying channel spacing, $\ell$.
 Such results arise from the exponentially long screening length in one dimensional confinement~\cite{levy2020breakdown}.
+The weak dependence of the extent of electroneutrality on the aspect ratio is a hallmark of electroneutrality breakdown in 1D channels.

 As a point of comparison, it is instructive to perform the same analysis for two dimensional confinement, or slit pore geometry.
 Here, we perform analogous continuum simulations to the 1D confinement case.
 In Figure 6, we have simulated a slit pore with width $2R$ and length $L$, with channel center to channel center distances of $\ell$.
-We compare the simulation results to two analytical formulas, one where we have neglected end effects, and one where we have neglected radial variations in the potential, similar to the analysis for 1D confinement, as outlined below.
+We compare the simulation results to two analytical formulas, one where we have neglected end effects, and one where we have neglected normal variations in the potential to the pore walls (again termed ``neglecting `radial' variations''), similar to the analysis for 1D confinement, as outlined below.

 The extent of electroneutrality breakdown in 2D confinement, \textbf{ignoring edge effects}, is:

 with modified constant $M_{L/R}$ given by:

 Observing the form of the 2D $M_{L/R}$ in this scenario, it is apparent that electroneutrality is enforced as $L/R\rightarrow\infty$.
 This means that electroneutrality will be much more strongly upheld in 2D confinement compared to 1D confinement.